One of the hottest trends right now is bitcoin.

 Bitcoin is a digital currency.
 It's created out of computer processing power.
 You can sign up to become a "miner" lending your computer's processing power to the efforts, and receiving portions of bitcoins in exchange.
 The process is slow, however, It's often easier to just purchase bitcoins on the market.

-You can use money in various currencies to purchase bitcoins from exchanges like MtGox.
-As of this writing one bitcoin is worth around $700 on the MtGox exchange, although bitcoin has hit the $1,000 mark.
+You can use money in various currencies to purchase bitcoins from exchanges like Coinbase.
+As of this writing, one bitcoin is worth around $700 on the exchange, although bitcoin has hit the $1,000 mark.
+Visit CoinMarketCap to get the latest price or news.

 It's possible to use bitcoins to buy goods and services.
 In fact, there might be someone in your local area that accepts bitcoins in payment.

-There are no fees involved; it’s a straight exchange of goods or services for currency.
-Even the higher-ups at PayPal are considering adding Bitcoin to the available payment options.
+There are no fees involved; it's a straight exchange of goods or services for currency.
+Even some payment apps like Cash App, Venmo and PayPal are adding Bitcoin purchasing to their apps.

 Part of the reason that bitcoin has such potential for growth over time is due to the limited supply.
 First of all, a full bitcoin is created at a relatively slow rate.
 Additionally, the creators of bitcoin insist that the total number of bitcoins issued will not exceed one million.
 Whether that remains the case is far from certain, but right now bitcoin is a currency that is meant to have a limited supply.